Seteco/Somorrostro/Home.md

 while [ 1 ]; do telnet HOST 12345; done
 ```

-where `HOST` is your default gateway (`12345` is a random non existing port).
+where `HOST` is your default gateway (`12345` is a random not-used port).
 It will not work of course.
 But leave it running for a few seconds.
 You will get an alert that your system is receiving an abnormally high number of TCP resets.
 If `HOST` is also running netdata, you will receive another alert there, that the system is sending an abnormally high number of TCP resets.
 This means that if you run a busy daemon and it crashes, you will get notified, although netdata knows nothing specific about it.

 Of course netdata is young and still far from a complete monitoring solution that could replace everything.
 We work on it... patience...